-1. The Board shall be comprised of seven members, each of whom shall be appointed by the Mayor and confirmed by the City Council.

-2. The term for each Board Member shall be two years.

-3. No Board Member may be sitting member of the City Council.

-4. The Board shall elect from among its members a Chair, Vice Chair, and any other officer deemed necessary.
-The term of office for such officers shall be one year.

-5. The City Clerk shall serve as the clerk for the Board.

-6. There shall be no limit to the number of terms a Board Member may serve.
+- 1. The Board shall be comprised of three (3) members and an alternate, each of whom shall be appointed by the Mayor and confirmed by the City Council. - 2.
+The term for each Board Member shall be two years. - 3.
+No Board Member may be sitting member of the City Council. - 4.
+The Board shall elect from among its members a Chair and any other officer deemed necessary.
+The term of office for such officers shall be one year. - 5.
+The City Clerk shall serve as the clerk for the Board. - 6.
+There shall be no limit to the number of terms a Board Member may serve.